cobibean/delphi/src/app/features/wallet/utils.md

       return account.sendTransaction(transactionRequest);
     },

-    // Implement signTypedData with a fallback to regular signing
+    // Add minimal implementation of signTypedData required by ThirdWeb
     signTypedData: async (typedData: any) => {
-      // If the account has a proper signTypedData method, use it if (account.signMessage) {
-        // For basic implementation, use signMessage as a fallback const message = JSON.stringify(typedData);
-        return account.signMessage({ message });
+      if (!account.signTransaction) {
+        throw new Error("Wallet does not support typed data signing");
       }

-      throw new Error("Wallet does not support typed data signing");
+      // For basic implementation, we stringify the typed data
+      // A full implementation would properly handle EIP-712 typed data const message = JSON.stringify(typedData);
+      return account.signMessage?.({ message }) || "0x";
     },

-    // Add chainId to match ThirdWeb expected properties
+    // Add any other methods ThirdWeb might need with graceful fallbacks };
-    chainId: account.chainId
-  };
 }